-This poem was inspired by Neil Armstrong's death a few months ago.
+This poem was inspired by Neil Armstrong's death a while back.
 The moon landing is metaphorically depicted as a romantic kiss.There are also some astronomical metaphors.
 In the first line "who only saw your face" refers to the fact that the moon always shows the same face to the earth because its rotational period is equal to its orbital period, i.e. it is "locked", typical to many moons and small planets like Mercury.All the Moon's phases are listed in the 3rd line.
 Interestingly, listed this way, they are perfect iambic feet.The "tranquil sea" in the second stanza is a metaphor for undisturbed space, but it also refers to the actual landing site, the Sea of Tranquility.The "ravaged face" in the next line refers to the many meteor craters on the moon's surface.The "powdered veil" in the next line refers to the layer of moon dust covering the moon's surface.
 They didn't actually know how deep the dust layer was and there was some fear that the lunar module would not be able to land if it was too deep."Luna's jealous grip" refers to the Moon's gravitational field.The "kiss" is the soft landing itself, naturally.

 Many eons passed on Earth, who only saw your face

 Untouched your virgin body, floating there in space

 Waxing, waning, gibbous, crescent, quarter, full and new

 Selene the Greeks would call you; Diana, Caesar knew

 Who would brave the ether, who would cross the void

 To agitate the tranquil sea you had so long enjoyed

 To softly kiss your ravaged face and return to tell the tale

 Of Luna's hidden secrets beneath her powdered veil?